 “live beneath your means.”

-Personal finance enthusiasts larp about this; and would you blame them for already attaining a certain level of comfort in their lives adhering to this?
+Personal finance enthusiasts harp about this.
 That it has worked for them is the reason why they recommend this.
-Once you’ve consistently met every basic need (food, clean water, clothing, shelter, and maybe internet connection?), then yes, you should consider living beneath your means.
+Once you’ve consistently met every basic need (food, clean water, clothing, shelter, social interaction, and maybe internet connection?), then yes, you should consider living beneath your means.

-If you’re dirt poor, aren’t you already doing that, minus the comfort, plus the hell of a fear of hunger, homelessness, and plagues?
+People below poverty line are already doing that, minus the comfort, plus the fear of hunger, homelessness, and plagues.

-Therefore, while “live beneath your means” is a good advice for anyone above the poverty line, it hardly applies to the underprivelege of society who gets by on less than the bare minimum.
+Therefore, while “live beneath your means” is a good advice for anyone above the poverty line, it hardly applies to the underprivileged of society who gets by on less than the bare minimum.

 “return everything you borrow.”